euphonie/study-notes/Engineering Tools/Cloud/GCP/Storage.md

 - Objects stored with high durability and high availability
 - Simple administration
 	- No need to provision capacity ahead of time
+- Object name is the only key
+- Ideal for images, videos, objects and blobs
 - Each object is assigned an unique key in the form of an URL
 - Fully managed and scalable service
 - Uses: